NexwayGroup/foobator/senior/camera-firmware.md

-# Camera software
+# Camera firmware

-Your task is to write a simple photo camera software.
+Your task is to write a simple photo camera firmware.
-It should support entire process from setting exposure time, aperture size, focal length, shutter release, and passing raw image to another subsystem for storing on external memory card.
+It should support entire process from reading sensors values, setting exposure time, aperture size, focal length, shutter release, and passing raw image to another subsystem for storing on external memory card.
 It should support various modes of operation: fully manual parameter settings, fixed exposure time, fixed aperture size, fully automatic settings.